Robert-JunWang/Pelee/README.md

 The code is based on the [SSD](https://github.com/weiliu89/caffe/tree/ssd) framework.

+### Citation
+If you find Pelee useful in your research, please consider citing:

+@article{wang2018pelee,
+  title={Pelee: A Real-Time Object Detection System on Mobile Devices}, author={Wang, Robert J and Li, Xiang and Ao, Shuang and Ling, Charles X}, journal={arXiv preprint arXiv:1804.06882}, year={2018}
+}

 ## Results on VOC 2007

 The table below shows the results on PASCAL VOC 2007 test.